-- Action Level.
-The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - LRAA Locational Running Annual Average.
-The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters. - MCL Maximum Contaminant Level.
+Action Level.
+The concentration of a contaminant which, if ΑL exceeded, triggers treatment or other requirements which a water system must follow.

+Locational Running Annual Average.
+The average of LRAA sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.

+MCL Maximum Contaminant Level.
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal.
-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MRDL Maximum Residual Disinfectant Level.
-The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.